-Randy provides business and industry, local governments, family farms, and individuals with legal advice and strong advocacy in matters involving: water quality, erosion control, wastewater permitting, pretreatment, water rights, EIS preparation, state and federal wetlands permitting, mining, reservoir construction, endangered species, essential fish habitat impacts, Coastal Area Management Act permitting, groundwater contamination, underground storage tanks, hazardous waste, Superfund, administrative litigation, appellate advocacy, and stakeholder representation in rulemaking.
+Randy provides business and industry, local governments, family farms, and individuals with legal advice and strong advocacy in matters involving: water quality, wastewater permitting, pretreatment, water rights, federal hydropower regulation, EIS preparation, state and federal wetlands permitting, mining, reservoir construction, erosion control, endangered species, essential fish habitat impacts, Coastal Area Management Act permitting, groundwater contamination, underground storage tanks, hazardous waste, Superfund, administrative litigation, appellate advocacy, and stakeholder representation in rulemaking.

 Additionally, Randy works with clients to obtain all types of environmental permits and authorizations, and has extensive litigation experience in federal and state courts and before administrative agencies.

-- Permitting and litigation in support of a phosphate mining and processing operation.
+- Successful permitting and litigation in support of a phosphate mining and processing operation.

-- Negotiated a Clean Water Act administrative agreement with EPA that prevented the debarment of an agribusiness company.
+- Negotiation of a Clean Water Act administrative agreement with EPA that prevented the debarment of an agribusiness company.

-- Led the establishment of an environmental management system for an industrial client’s facilities in four states.
+- Leading the establishment of an environmental management system for an industrial client’s facilities in four states.

-- Obtained environmental permits for municipal, industrial, commercial, and agricultural clients, most often for projects that are complex and controversial.
+- Obtaining environmental permits and exemptions for municipal, industrial, commercial, and agricultural clients, most often for projects that are complex and controversial.

-- Successfully defended a variety of permittees in third-party challenges of their 404 permits, 401 water quality certifications, NPDES permits and other environmental permits.
+- Successful defense of a variety of permittees in third-party challenges of their 404 permits, 401 water quality certifications, NPDES permits and other environmental permits.

-- Permitting of the City of Wilson's Buckhorn Reservoir project, including 404 permitting and reversal of a Fish and Wildlife Service Endangered Species Act jeopardy opinion.
+- Environmental counsel for the City of Wilson's Buckhorn Reservoir project, including 404 permitting and reversal of a Fish and Wildlife Service Endangered Species Act jeopardy opinion.

-- Expansion of a town's water intake facilities in the Catawba River basin, including regulatory approvals and successful rejection of reservoir owners' demands for withdrawal caps and other forms of control demanded by owner of FERC-licensed reservoir in federal litigation.
+- Expansion of a town's water intake facilities in the Catawba River basin, including regulatory approvals and successful rejection of withdrawal caps and other forms of control demanded by owner of FERC-licensed reservoir in federal litigation.

-- Avoidance of substantial costs of a planned Interbasin Transfer (IBT) certificate process for a city by obtaining an administrative interpretation based on locations of withdrawals and discharges.
+- Avoidance of substantial costs of a planned Interbasin Transfer (IBT) certificate process for a city by obtaining an administrative interpretation.

-- Successfully defended a city's right to withdraw water from Yadkin River without paying fees to or accepting other controls by reservoir owner.
+- Successful defense of a city's right to withdraw water from Yadkin River without paying fees to or accepting other controls by owner of a FERC-licensed reservoir.